 The College enjoys a park-like setting; however, we are ever mindful of our location in a major metropolitan area.
 We realize we are not isolated from crime and are proactive in our efforts at crime prevention.
 Crime prevention programs are offered by various campus organizations throughout the year.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own safety and the security of their belongings.

 The Campus Safety Department prepares an annual publication – A Guide to Campus Safety – to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-I

 What advice should we give to students for staying safe in the areas surrounding the college?
 Are there any areas they shouldn't go?

 Students are encouraged to explore the neighborhood during the day and to travel in groups of 3 or more.
-They should always remain aware of their surroundings - no ipod ear buds that limit the sounds you can hear around you.
+They should always remain aware of their surroundings - no iPod ear buds that limit the sounds you can hear around you.
 We encourage students to make use of the Bengal Bus shuttles when running errands in Eagle Rock.
-Instruct your student to enter Campus Safety’s phone number into the cell phone if they have one.
+Instruct your student to enter Campus Safety’s phone number into their cell phone if they have one.
 The number is 323-259-2599.
 Students who are off-campus are encouraged to call 911 first in case of an emergency followed by Campus Safety.